shamardlindo1/-megr2157-portfolio/docs/assignments/A02/index.md

 the joint solution trustworthy.
 Two independent routes to the same number is worth more than one route done carefully.

-Next time I would build the checks in from the start rather than reaching for them when something already looks wrong: verify determinacy before sketching, and never accept a number I could not roughly predict beforehand.
+Next time I do something like this, I will be doing all the checks I need beforehand rather than getting to the point where the mistake is evident.
+Verifying the things before sketching and never accepting a number that wasn't predictable

 A zero-force member is not a useless member.
-AC carries nothing under this load and I nearly concluded I had made an error.
+AC carries nothing under this load, and I nearly concluded I had made an error.
 It exists to make the structure rigid, and it would carry load immediately under any unsymmetric case.
 Zero force in one load case is not the same as unnecessary.